-Kudos to you for developing a healthy workout habit!
+Kudos to you for developing a consistent workout habit!
 No matter how fit and healthy you are, all runners require rest periods in order to allow the body to recover and grow stronger.
-How much rest one needs depends on a lot of factors, such as the type of training one is doing, ageing, injuries, illness, and increases in exercise intensity.
-Some runners take only one day off per week and find that this is sufficient.
-Others find that they are their healthiest when they take more.
-After an intense run, muscles need about 48 hours to recover.
-Do you find that you are quite sore after running for three days?
-If so, are you still sore or stiff after your day of rest?
-If so, this may be an indication that you could benefit from a bit more rest, but there are other causes of soreness besides not enough rest.
-In addition to soreness, significant weight loss, difficulty sleeping, or an elevated resting heart rate are other indicators you may need more rest.
+The amount of rest (and the kind) that a runner needs depends on many factors, such as their age, injuries, or illness.
+Rest is also to be decided based on the type and intensity of training.
+Experienced runners may take only one day off per week from running and find that sufficient.
+Others, especially newer runners, may find that they're healthiest when they take more time.
+After an intense run, muscles need about 24 to 48 hours to recover.
+Do you feel very fatigued, even when your run is over?
+Do you find that you're using more energy to complete your workouts than you used to?
+If so, this may be an indication that you could benefit from a bit more rest.
+In addition to fatigue, significant weight loss, difficulty sleeping, or an elevated resting heart rate are other signs that you may need more rest.

 Running is one the best endurance sports you can do — it gives your cardiovascular system a great workout.
-It also gives your body quite a beating and this is one reason why rest periods for runners are particularly important.
+It also gives your body quite a beating since it involves impact forces (in this case, your foot hitting the ground with each step), which is why rest periods are particularly key.
+Running too much, also called overtraining, can increase risk of injuries, and actually decrease athletic performance.
 But a day off doesn’t have to mean a day off from all physical activity.
-Many runners (and other athletes, as well) find that they benefit from what’s known as the “active rest.”
-This involves doing some other activity in place of running and toning down the intensity level somewhat.
-Your rest day activity could involve a brisk walk, racquetball, swimming, or riding a bike, for instance.
+Many runners (and other athletes, as well) find that they benefit from what’s known as a “recovery day.”
+This involves doing some other activity in place of running and toning down the intensity level.
+Your recovery activity could involve a brisk walk, racquetball, swimming, or riding a bike, for instance.
 All of these are more low-impact than endurance running and give your body a different type of work out, allowing you to use different muscle groups.

-Another good argument for changing up the type of exercise you do on your rest days is that your body “adjusts” to your workouts, which means that over time, if you do the same activity, your body becomes so good at it that the workout produces fewer benefits, even as you increase the intensity.
-Changing the type of activity “shocks” your body, as it is doing something it is less accustomed to and thus working harder.
+Another argument for changing up the type of physical activity you do throughout the week is that your body “adjusts” to your workouts, which means that over time, if you do the same activity, your body becomes so good at it that the workout produces fewer benefits.
+Changing the type of activity you do “shocks” your body, as it's doing something it's less accustomed to and has to work harder.
 This extra hard work allows you to reap more benefits.
 Plus, variety keeps life interesting.